inauman/o2e/README.md

 - HTTPS transport security
 - Client-side verification
 - Minimal exposure of seed phrases
+- Clean API boundaries between frontend and backend

 ## Contributing

+Contributions are welcome!
+Please follow these steps:

+1. Review the project structure and development guidelines
+2. Fork the repository
+3. Create a feature branch (`git checkout -b feature/amazing-feature`)
+4. Make your changes following the development rules
+5. Commit your changes (`git commit -m 'Add some amazing feature'`)
+6. Push to the branch (`git push origin feature/amazing-feature`)
+7. Open a Pull Request

-While this is primarily a proof-of-concept, contributions are welcome!
-Please refer to the [Future Roadmap](doc/roadmap.md) for potential areas of improvement.
+Please refer to the [Project Plan](doc/project_plan.md) for current priorities and areas of focus.

 ## License